albertz/commandergenius/project/jni/application/xserver/readme.txt

-You will to install some packages to your Debian/Ubuntu first:
+You will need to install some packages to your Debian/Ubuntu first:

 sudo apt-get install bison libpixman-1-dev libxfont-dev libxkbfile-dev libpciaccess-dev \